Horizon4/final-project-horizon/doc/sprint0/done.md

 1. Identification of higher and lower priority tasks & features is noted and classified with respects to time by the team.

-2. Requirement analysis is regularly updated and implement.
+2. Requirement analysis is regularly updated and implemented.
 There are no remaining requirements.

 3. Initial components of original design is implemented completely and adjusted according to changing requirements.